2021 Law Day essay contest is now open! Download the essay packet. The deadline to submit essays is Friday, June 4, 2021 at noon.

 The Senior Lawyers Division would like to thank Fifth Circuit Court Judge Mark Hayes, Law Day Essay contest coordinator, for another successful contest and all volunteer circuit court judges who served as essay graders.

 The Senior Lawyers Division sponsors an exciting statewide Law Day Essay Contest and encourages all local Bars to participate!

 For the past several years the Spartanburg County Bar Association, under the leadership of Judge Mark Hayes, has sponsored an essay contest on constitutional issues.
-Approximately 400 students in grades 9-12 in the public schools of Spartanburg, Union and Cherokee counties have participated.
+Over 1,000 students in grades 9-12 in the public schools of Spartanburg, Union and Cherokee counties have participated.
 Teachers in each school choose the best student essays from each grade.
 The winning essays were then submitted to the Spartanburg County Bar Association, which, in turn, chose the best essay from each grade and the best overall essay.